evanthegrayt/standup_md/README.md

 have settings overwritten at runtime by the use of options.
 Below is a table of available settings and their defaults.

+You'll notice, a lot of settings don't have the ability to be changed at runtime.
+This is because the file structure is very important, and changing values that affect formatting will cause problems with the file parser.
+If you don't want to use a default, make the change in your config file before you start editing standups.
+There is an [open issue](https://github.com/evanthegrayt/standup_md/issues/16) for handling this for the user, but they're not available yet.

 |Runtime Flag|Config File Key|Default|Notes|
 |:----|:------|:------|:------|
 ||`header_depth:`|`1`|Number of `#` to place before each entry header|